xdusil/link-prediction-tool/README.md

 - Optional: `--blocked-ips`, `--config`, `--verbose`

 ## Configuration
 The application can be configured via a JSON file passed with `--config`.
-This controls pipeline behavior, embedding generation, and classifier settings.
+This controls pipeline behavior, embedding generation, classifier settings and feature selection.

+For detailed information about configuration parameters, explanations of their functionality, and how they affect the system's behavior, please refer to the thesis mentioned in the [Academic Research](#academic-research) section.

 ### Example Configuration File
 ```json